 Here is an account of Iain Sinclair celebrating Malcolm Lowry in Liverpool in 2014.

-You can read about Sheppard’s own recent poetry here and here, and follow the links to points of online purchase.
+You can read about my recent poetry here, here and here, and follow the links to points of online purchase.